 Game 1 - Rochester Red Wings 1, Columbus Clippers 3

-The Red Wings had to make up the game rained out on Friday night; they did so on Saturday.
+The Red Wings had to make up the game rained out on Friday night, and they did so on Saturday.
 Game 1 was started by Sam Deduno.
 The right-hander gave up one run on four hits.
 In 5.1 innings, he walked four and struck out five.
 Caleb Thielbar came on and struck out four in 2.2 perfect innings.
-Luis Perdomo took the loss, giving up two unearned runs in the ninth frame.
+Luis Perdomo takes the loss.
+He gave up two unearned runs in the ninth frame.

-Brian Dinkelman provided the Red Wings' scoring offense in this game.
+Brian Dinkelman provided the Red Wings offense in this game.
 He hit his second homer of the season, a solo shot.
 Jeff Clement was 2-5 with his second double.
 Eric Farris went 1-1 with two walks and his fifth stolen base.

 Game 2 - Rochester Red Wings 1, Columbus Clippers 3

 The Twins lost the second game by the exact same score.
 Andrew Albers started and was again pretty good.
 The lefty Canadian gave up two unearned runs on five hits in six innings to drop his ERA to 2.75.
 He walked one and struck out seven.
 Rafael Perez pitched the seventh frame.
 He gave up one run on two hits and a walk.

 Chris Colabello went 2-3 with his tenth double.
 He drove in the lone Red Wings run in this game.
 Joe Benson and Brian Dinkelman each had two hits.